jmcelroy5/Biking-Across-the-US/_posts/2014-05-23-the-hazards-of-eastern-kentucky.md

 #### The Good Parts

 As entertaining as it is to rant about the challenges and quirks of Eastern Kentucky, it would be an unfair characterization if I did not also talk about its positive aspects.
 I found Kentucky to be a land of extremes - It has the most intense hills and the most vicious dogs, but these were counteracted by the incredible warmth and kindness of people I met.
-In the next post I'll talk about all the good experiences I had  while traveling through this state, which far outweigh the negative ones
+In the next post I'll talk about all the good experiences I had  while traveling through this state, which far outweigh the negative one